SteveGilham/Gendarme/README.md

 ## Features
 * Can load .net core assemblies
-  * Will search the nuget cache for dependencies, though this can take some time; whether this is better than using `dotnet publish` to get all the code you want to analyse in one place so Gendarme is able to pick up dependencies will depend on your context.
+  * Will search the nuget cache for dependencies, though this can take some timeas an alternative to using `dotnet publish` to get all the code you want to analyse in one place.
 * Will load debug information from embedded symbols or actual `.pdb` files if available even on non-Windows platforms.
   *  The main impact is that the `AvoidLongMethodsRule` works by LoC and not IL against .net core code on all platforms.
+* Because of these obsolescing functions not being present in `netstandard2.0` the following `Gendarme.Rules.Security.Cas` rules are not implemented in the global tool version (so if this is relevant to you, use the .net Framework build):
+  * AddMissingTypeInheritanceDemandRule
+  * DoNotExposeMethodsProtectedByLinkDemandRule
+  * DoNotReduceTypeSecurityOnMethodsRule
+  * SecureGetObjectDataOverridesRule
+* `DefineAZeroValueRule` does not trigger for non-int32 enums that have a suitably typed zero value.
+This rule should not also be doing the job of `EnumsShouldUseInt32Rule`

 ## Direction
 After having achieved the first objective, of being able to analyze code from the new .net, the next goal of this fork has been to make the tool more F# aware, because that's where I personally use it the most.
 There are several places where F# code generation emits patterns that are detected by legacy Gendarme as erroneous, but which are not under sufficiently fine control by the developer or cannot be annotated to suppress a warning.